huntdatacenter/docs/docs/about/activities.md

 ## Humanities

-Since we think today's main challenges in scientific computing are located within the humanities, let's start with some of the tings we invest time on.
+Beside the obvious focus on technologies at scale in scientific computing on sensitive data, we think that today's main challenges are located within the humanities, such as philosophy, anthropology, education, law and politics.
+So, let's start with some of such that we invest time on.

 ### Language

 Language shapes the way we understand ourselves, each other and the scientific world around us.
-Many of the words we use in science today has evolved to describe our activities.
+Many of the words we use in science has been crafted to describe activities and equipment we today take for granted.

-To illustrate, the word [laboratory](https://www.etymonline.com/word/laboratory) was introduced in the 17th century as a place to do philosophical experiments (this was before the word [science](https://www.etymonline.com/word/science) was used for such activities and most experiments happened in kitchens or basements, [Leviathan and the Air-Pump](https://en.wikipedia.org/wiki/Leviathan_and_the_Air-Pump) provides an exciting and highly recommended compilation of this development).
+To illustrate, the word [laboratory](https://www.etymonline.com/word/laboratory) was introduced in the 17th century as a place to do "philosophical experiments" (this was before the word [science](https://www.etymonline.com/word/science) was used for such activities and most experiments happened in kitchens or basements.
+[Leviathan and the Air-Pump](https://en.wikipedia.org/wiki/Leviathan_and_the_Air-Pump) provides an exciting and highly recommended compilation of this development).

-In the same way, we invest time developing the vocabulary, terms and definitions that we use to reason and describe our activities and objects in the (relatively new) field of data-driven science.
+In the same way, we invest time developing the vocabulary, terms and definitions that we use to reason and describe our activities and objects in data-driven science.

 ### Writing

-As we know, scientific writing is a specialized field where mastery may elevate your articles to new heights.
-Similarly, communicating valuable information about novel scientific instruments such as HUNT Cloud carefully crafted narratives and writing styles.
+Scientific writing is a specialized field where mastery may elevate your articles to new heights.
+Similarly, communication about scientific instruments such as HUNT Cloud needs carefully crafted narratives and writing styles .

-For example, how can we best improve our instructions for the [getting started](/getting-started/) pages to smooth the sometime large and complex steps that guards the gates to exciting discoveries?

 We invest time thinking about how to give, receive and exchange ideas and information about our works to various groups.
-This activity includes distinct writing styles for instructions, reflections and persuasions that may influence writings of such documents as user documentation (these web pages), usage reports, ethical applications, memos with ideas and opinions, risk communications for security and privacy, legal agreements, grants, presentations, operational procedures etc.
+This activity includes distinct writing styles for instructions, reflections and persuasions that may influence documents such as our user documentation (these web pages), reports, ethical applications, memos with ideas and opinions, risk communications for security and privacy, legal agreements, grants, presentations, operational procedures etc.

 As an introduction to value based writing, we recommend the Lawrence McEnerney's lecture "[The Craft of Writing Effectively](https://www.youtube.com/watch?v=vtIzMaLkCaM&t=1473s)" from University of Chicago.